Going Greener Fund (CLOSED)

-A call for project proposals by Islington Giving’s Supporting Families Resident Panel
+A call for project proposals by Islington Giving’s Supporting Families Resident Panel (CLOSED)

 We are inviting applications for projects that engage and empower isolated parents/carers.
 We want to fund work that will reduce the likelihood of families facing crisis by offering social, emotional and community support as well as opportunities for parents to improve their practical skills.
 The deadline for applications is 12 noon on Friday 12th November 2021.